icecave/chrono/README.md

 * [Interval](lib/Icecave/Chrono/Interval/Interval.php): A span of time between two *Time Points*, models the *Interval* concept.
 * [Month](lib/Icecave/Chrono/Interval/Month.php): A one month time span, models the *Interval* concept.
 * [Year](lib/Icecave/Chrono/Interval/Year.php): A one year time span, models the *Interval* concept.
-* [Duration](lib/Icecave/Chrono/Duration/Duration.php): A span of time measured in seconds, with no specified beginning or end, models the *Time Span* concept.
+* [Duration](lib/Icecave/Chrono/TimeSpan/Duration.php): A span of time measured in seconds, with no specified beginning or end, models the *Time Span* concept.
-* **Period**: A span of time specified in component form (eg: 3 months, 4 days), models the *Time Span* concept.
+* [Period](lib/Icecave/Chrono/TimeSpan/Period.php): A span of time specified in component form (eg: 3 months, 4 days), models the *Time Span* concept.

 ## Examples